tldr-pages/tldr/pages/osx/cot.md

 `cot --wait {{path/to/file}}`

-- Open a file with the cursor at a specific line and column:
+- Open a specific file with the cursor at a specific line and column:

 `cot --line {{line_number}} --column {{column_number}} {{path/to/file}}`